SeraphicWolf/SeraphicWolf.github.io/_projects/enchanted_nebula.md

 ---
+layout: post
+header-style: text
-title: Enchanted Nebula
+title: Enchanted Nebula (Terraria)
-layout: projects

 ---

 This is my first Terraria Mod, It's basically a mod with random space themed items (and a few random ones), Im still very new to making mods but im learning enough to make this one!

 At the moment i do have a CurseForge page set up for the Mod, Its sort of finished and well made (i think) and soon i will be adding more things to the mod.
 Currently i am a one person team working on this.